flix/book/src/companion-modules.md

 scope of the `Addable` module.

-We should be aware that functions defined in the companion module of a type class cannot be overridden instances of the associated type class.
-Thus we should only use put members into the companion namespace when we do not intend to override them later.
+We should be aware that functions defined in the companion module of a type class cannot be overridden by instances of the associated type class.
+Thus we should only put members into the companion namespace when we do not intend to override them later.